warmist/scripts/docs/gui/pathable.rst

 - :kbd:`d`: Draw: allows temporarily disabling the highlighting entirely.
 This allows you to see the map in its regular shading, if desired.
-- :kbd:`u`: Skip unrevealed: when enabled, unrevealed tiles will not be highlighed at all.
+- :kbd:`u`: Skip unrevealed: when enabled, unrevealed tiles will not be highlighted at all.
 (These would otherwise be highlighted in red.)

 .. note::
     This tool uses a cache used by DF, which currently does *not* account for